 Elisa Galliano

-She/Her/Dr – Assistant Professor & Lab handyperson 🇮🇹
+She/Her/Dr – Associate Professor & Lab handyperson 🇮🇹

 - BSc Biology, MSc Neurobiology @ University of Pavia (IT), D’Angelo Lab